tstatler/doctools/guides/acs/search_query/README.md

 ### where

 Constrains values for fields. `where` should be encoded JSON.
+Each value in the search query needs to be less that 1024 bytes.
+If the value is larger than 1024 bytes, the query does not return any results.

 For each type of object,
 there is a set of predefined fields that can be queried using the `where` operator.
 (See the